Hempy49/driftrock_api/README.md

 Currently the api class only captures a set pagination (?per_page=1000&page=1) for user and purchase entries.
 This is highly problematic as it risks not pulling in a complete set of data for each endpoint.
 With more time I would refactor these methods to account for this.

 Refactoring:
 There is a fair bit of repetition amongst methods, especially in the controller.
 This could be refactored to make the controller slimmer.
+The user class is also quite large and could be separated into two different models, one responsible for methods specific to certain users and one for overall stats e.g. most_loyal, highest_value, most_sold.

 Tests:
 I had some success using web mock to stub get requests in my api_spec.
 It took me a fair while to find the correct syntax for this so my tests are not as well written and DRY as I would like.
+Removing magic numbers and adding helpers would improve my specs.